Event-AHU/SlowFast_Event_Track/README.md

 ## Train & Test
 ```
-# Stage1
-bash train.sh for train, bash test.sh for test.
-(You can choose the Slow Tracker or the Fast Tracker in "Stage1/experiments/sftrack/**.yaml")
+# Stage1 (You can choose the Slow Tracker or the Fast Tracker in "Stage1/experiments/sftrack/**.yaml")

-# Stage2
+bash train.sh
+bash test.sh

-bash train.sh for train, bash test.sh for test.
-(You can choose the Slow Tracker or the Fast Tracker in "Stage1/experiments/sftrack/**.yaml")
+# Stage2 (You can choose the Slow Tracker or the Fast Tracker in "Stage1/experiments/sftrack/**.yaml")
+bash train.sh
+bash test.sh
 ```

 ### Test FLOPs, and Speed